13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 8.2

 Psycho-Pass is well recognized for being the anime adaptation of Minority Report.
-It also looks at the idea of using pre-emptive law enforcement technology to forecast crimes and future criminal conduct among people.
-However, it’s guaranteed to be clumsy because it’s a new system.
+It also looks at using pre-emptive law enforcement technology to forecast crimes and future criminal conduct among people.
+However, it’s guaranteed clumsy because it’s a new system.

 In addition, she is teamed with an experienced cop, who progressively demonstrates to her that their futuristic law enforcement system is not without flaws and frequently renders unfair rulings.